2000222/S4L-Semi-supervised-learning/README.md

+# S4L-
-# S4L- Extended model for image classification in semi-supervised learning.
+An extended model for image classification in semi-supervised learning.